Iceland Volcano Guide

 Second eruption in the Fagradalsfjall system, creating new lava flows in Meradalir valley.
 Smaller than 2021 but still drew thousands of visitors during its brief but intense activity.

-The Sundhnúks crater system has been extremely active throughout 2024 with at least 6 separate eruptions.
+The Sundhnúks crater system was extremely active throughout 2024 with at least 6 separate eruptions.
 Each eruption created new lava flows, modified the landscape, and posed ongoing threats to infrastructure.

 - January 14, 2024: Lava flows reached Grindavík outskirts, destroying several homes